• CoverT 50: Lazy Async Generators

 There are a ton of things you can do with CSS animations.
 If you need something to run infinitely, it allows for that easily.

-A function object’s read-only name property indicates the function’s name as specified when it was created.
-If the function is anonymous it will be ''.
+’s name as specified when it was created.
+If the function is anonymous it will be ''

 The rest parameter syntax allows for representing an indefinite number of arguments as an array.